DetectiveBaldi/Defective-Engine/README.md

 ## Compiling
 Currently, Defective Engine is able to compile to HL, HTML5, Neko, and Windows.

+When compiling, use the latest Haxe!

-### Required libraries:
+### Required Libraries:
-- flixel
+- flixel, openfl, lime
 - flixel-addons
-- openfl
-- lime
-- haxeui-core
-- haxeui-flixel
-- flixel-input-text
+- flixel-text-input
 - hxdiscord_rpc
 - hxvlc
 - SScript